RyanGao67/ComputerScience/[DevOps]How_To_Salt.md

 * it uses zeroMQ connection between all of those systems (use pub/sub and rep/req)

-* Message over this zeroMQ cube connection are serialized and compressed using a library called messagepack(like json)
+* Message over this zeroMQ tube connection are serialized and compressed using a library called messagepack(like json)

 ![](./img/salt1.png)